|

 SWCPC 41, E1-E3

-with photographs of street scenes in Alpine, Texas, and rural scenes in Brewster County
+photographs of street scenes in Alpine, Texas, and rural scenes in Brewster

-covering 5,935 square miles, which includes Big Bend National Park.
-The county was
+the state, covering 5,935 square miles, which includes Big Bend National Park.

 Brewster County, Texas